YoderLN/4301-Program4/README.md

 Needs to log both user input and console output to a txt file.

 Initial concept, one class for generating equations, one for evaluating, and a driver class.

+4/22 Updated readability, variable naming and slightly altered some minor function calls.
+Program works as expected, is almost ready for submission.